Together-Java/ModernJava/src/integers/chained_comparisons.md

 0 < x < 5
 ```

 This does not work in Java.
-In order to "chain" comparisons like this, you should combine
+In order to "chain" comparisons like this, you have to combine
 the results of comparisons using the `&&` operator.

 ```java,no_run